 If you want, you can share what the governing group generated and allow them to see how close they came to what was generated.
 Be sure to praise their efforts and thank them for their input.

 By now, you should have lots of data to review.
 This information is your launching ground.
 It’s where you begin drafting your vision statement.
 I recommend returning to the governing group with both the work they generated and the work the women’s group created.

 Try a visual imagery exercise to stimulate your creative thinking.
 If you’re wondering what visual imagery is, click here: https://dictionary.apa.org/visual-imagery

 First, imagine yourself at an amazing women’s conference.

-You’re a speaker and the mistress of the ceremony is introducing you.
-As she comes to the part about your women’s ministry, what is you would like to hear her say about it?
+You’re a speaker, and the mistress of the ceremony is introducing you.
+As she comes to the part about your women’s ministry, what would you like to hear her say about it?
 For example, would you like her to say something like: